 Graphs can be represented in various ways based on the underlying data structure used to store the vertices and edges.

-• We introduce four data structures for representing a graph:
+Thank you for reading this post, don't forget to subscribe!• We introduce four data structures for representing a graph:

 - Edge List